vuejs/docs/src/guide/quick-start.md

 # Quick Start

-Depending on your use case and preference, you can use Vue with or without a build step.

-## With Build Tools

-A build setup allows us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).
-The official Vue build setup is based on [Vite](https://vitejs.dev), a frontend build tool that is modern, lightweight and extremely fast.

-### Online
+## Try Vue Online

-You can try Vue with SFCs online on [StackBlitz](https://vite.new/vue).
-StackBlitz runs the Vite-based build setup directly in the browser, so it is almost identical to the local setup but doesn't require installing anything on your machine.

-### Local
+- To quickly get a taste of Vue, you can try it directly in our [Playground](https://sfc.vuejs.org/#eNo9j01qAzEMha+iapMWOjbdDm6gu96gG2/cjJJM8B+2nBaGuXvlpBMwtj4/JL234EfO6toIRzT1UObMexvpN6fCMNHRNc+w2AgwOXbPL/caoBC3EjcCCPU0wu6TvE/wlYqfnnZ3ae2PXHKMfiwQYArZOyYhAHN+2y9LnwLrarTQ7XeOuTFch5Am8u8WRbcoktGPbnzFOXS3Q3BZXWqKkuRmy/4L1eK4GbUoUTtbPDPnOmpdj4ee/1JVKictlSot8hxIUQ3Dd0k/lYoMtrglwfUPkXdoJg==).

+- If you prefer a plain HTML setup without any build steps, you can use this [JSFiddle](https://jsfiddle.net/yyx990803/2ke1ab0z/) as your starting point.

+- If you are already familiar with Node.js and the concept of build tools, you can also try a complete build setup right within your browser on [StackBlitz](https://vite.new/vue).

+## Creating a Vue Application

 :::tip Pre-requisites

 - Familiarity with the command line
-- Install [Node.js](https://nodejs.org/) version 15.0 or higher
+- Install [Node.js](https://nodejs.org/) version 16.0 or higher
   :::

+In this section we will introduce how to scaffold a Vue [Single Page Application](http://localhost:5173/guide/extras/ways-of-using-vue.html#single-page-application-spa) on your local machine.
+The created project will be using a build setup based on [Vite](https://vitejs.dev), and allows us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).

-To create a build-tool-enabled Vue project on your machine, run the following command in your command line (without the `>` sign):
+Make sure you have an up-to-date version of [Node.js](https://nodejs.org/) installed, then run the following command in your command line (without the `>` sign):

 <div class="language-sh"><pre><code><span class="line"><span style="color:var(--vt-c-green);">&gt;</span> <span style="color:#A6ACCD;">npm init vue@latest</span></span></code></pre></div>